karthik30018/MonitoringTool_Report/README.md

 - A tool that provides a secure tunneling to your local development environment or server.
 - Basically it allows you to expose your local server behind your local internet or firewall to the outside internet, which makes it easier and accessible for testing or debugging.

+## Day 6:

+### Task:
+- Encryping the sensitive data.
+- To create seperate server for healthCheck(EndPointCheck).

+**Progress:**
+- We also hosted the script on ngrok, where it could be accessible by the team members via the link.